-• Student can participate in a Diversion Program in order to maintain housing.

-• A student who does not participate in a Diversion Program will receive a "Notice to Vacate", or "Eviction" resulting in immediate loss of housing for one year from the date of issuance.

-• Any time a student is found in violation of the Substance Abuse Policy, he/she will lose their housing privilege.
+- Student can participate in a Diversion Program in order to maintain housing.
+The Diversion Program includes a fine, community service hours and/or an alcohol assessment program. - A student who does not participate in a Diversion Program will receive a "Notice to Vacate", or "Eviction" resulting in immediate loss of housing for one year from the date of issuance. - Any time a student is found in violation of the Substance Abuse Policy, he/she will lose their housing privilege.
 However, a student may appeal the loss of housing on their first violation only.
 The student shall remain in housing pending the outcome of the appeal.
-Should the student lose the appeal, the previous "Notice to Vacate" will go into effect immediately.

-2. Second Violation: This sanction is mandatory; however a student may appeal to the appellate board for review.
+Should the student lose the appeal, the previous "Notice to Vacate" will go into effect immediately. - 2.
+Second Violation: This sanction is mandatory; however a student may appeal to the appellate board for review.
 The Student will receive an order that includes the items below: